Is hiring a car in Langkawi a good idea?

 I found mixed feedback online as to whether we needed an international driving permit for Langkawi.
 Everyone who had hired a car previously said it wasn’t needed, but one guy called the Malaysian High Commission who said it was needed.
 The thinking for us was: if we happened to get in an accident, what would the consequences be?
 It was far better to have it (for the sake of AU$35 and a passport photo) than to not have it and suddenly find out there were legal ramifications when we were already in that situation.
 So, we popped down to the RAA (NRMA, RACV, AAA etc – your local automobile association), filled in the form, attached the passport photo and paid the money.
 It was a ten-minute process that gave us a lot of peace of mind.

-Well, yes, you obviously need insurance.
+You will definitely need insurance if you’re hiring a car in Langkawi.
 It’s up to you which way you choose to do this.
 Hire car companies usually sell an add-on insurance which reduces the cost of your excess should you be in an accident.
 This is tempting because those excesses can be astronomical – in my capacity as travel agent I’ve seen them come in at over $5,000!

 However, most comprehensive travel insurance policies include rental car excess.
 So have a look at your policy (because you wouldn’t be traveling without comprehensive travel insurance, right?).
 Check the rental car excess limit.
 If the excess on your hire contract is higher than your insurance is willing to pay, consider the additional insurance with the hire company (it’s usually a couple of dollars a day).
-Or, if it’s extortionate, maybe consider a hire company.
+Or, if it’s extortionate, maybe re-consider the hire company.
 If your travel insurance policy pays out more excess than your hire company charges, you’re in the clear.
-I recommend you make sure you’d have enough money in your savings or on your credit card to pay it out before being reimbursed by the insurance company.
+I recommend you make sure you’d have enough money in your savings or on your credit card to pay it out, as you would usually need to pay the excess before being reimbursed by the insurance company.

 Is it hard to park a car in Langkawi?